GSuleh/Blockchain_implementation-Certificate_Management_System/README.md

 **Standard Issue and Certification Processes**: This involves having an open, predictable and equitable method of issuing certificates.
 This especially applies in a scenario where a system has multiple issuers.

 **Accessibility**.

 **Security**.

 # Security requirements

+**Transparency and provenance**.
+Gives individuals the ability to access data on the origins of each certificate and its ownership.
+The system can indisputably prove that a particular certificate was issued at a particular point in time.

+**Self-sovereignty and Identity**.

+**Disintermediation**: This refers to replacing middlemen in transactions.
+Participants in the system can quickly prove ownership or authorship of certificates without the need of a central authority.

+**Immutability**: This refers to the fact that records on the Blockchain cannot be altered after they are created.

 # Characteristics of users (who is the end user of the system)

 # Restrictions